 The bill amends existing laws regarding disciplinary hearings for individuals in partial and total confinement or serving community custody terms.
-Key changes include the requirement that any alleged violations of community custody conditions must be proven by a preponderance of the evidence.
-This standard is also applied to hearings for alleged violations of disciplinary rules in total and partial confinement, ensuring that if an individual is found not guilty, no disciplinary sanctions will be imposed.
-Additionally, the bill mandates that the Department of Corrections adopt rules to implement these changes and create a structured violation process that includes presumptive sanctions and definitions for low and high-level violations.
+It establishes that any alleged violations of community custody conditions must be proven by a preponderance of the evidence, both in hearings for total confinement and partial confinement.
+If an incarcerated individual is found not guilty of a violation, no disciplinary sanctions will be imposed.
+Additionally, the bill mandates that the Department of Corrections adopt rules to implement these provisions and ensures that the system linking inmate behavior to earned early release days aligns with the new standards set forth in the bill.

 Substitute Bill: 9.94A.737, 72.09.130